Meet Our Team

 A former volunteer for Ronald McDonald House at Stanford, she was eventually hired at Stanford University where she worked for 15 years perfecting her purchasing skills.
 It was a fast-paced and dynamic environment that provided her with access to tuition reimbursement for higher education, enabling her to complete her Bachelor of Arts in Management and graduate from Golden Gate University.
 She eventually left Stanford to join a Bay Area robotics company where she continues to sharpen her skills, and where she became the founding member of the company’s Hispanic Employee Resource group.

-Susan and her partner are avid backpackers and enjoy photography – especially taking photos of wildflowers they find on their adventures.
+Susan is an avid backpacker and enjoys photography – especially taking photos of wildflowers she finds on her adventures.

 Ann Monroe